rgu01/MoCReL-Experiments/README.md

 - One can see the models by opening them with the latest version of UPPAAL STRATEGO: https://people.cs.aau.dk/~marius/stratego/

 # Additional statement
 - If the hardware of the laptops does not match the requirement, some models may exhaust the memory or Linux may kill the processes.
+- One can run "demo.sh" to see how strategies are synthesized, verified, and compacted for some simple models that are selected from groups A-E. These examples should be relatively easier and feasible on personal laptop.
 - To see the full experiment results, please visit: https://docs.google.com/spreadsheets/d/1k1j6LebfhJNeM_RfCoSL5OBv3b5RAIhx31ypivd7PQQ/edit?usp=sharing